This activity is intended for healthcare providers delivering care to women and their families.

 1. Describe the benefits vs limitations of robot-assisted surgery for the management of noncancerous gynecologic conditions

 Estimated time to complete activity: 0.25 hours

-Postgraduate Institute for Medicine (PIM) requires instructors, planners, managers and other individuals who are in a position to control the content of this activity to disclose any real or apparent conflict of interest (COI) they may have as related to the content of this activity.
-All identified COI are thoroughly vetted and resolved according to PIM policy.
-PIM is committed to providing its learners with high quality CME activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial interest.
+Postgraduate Institute for Medicine (PIM) requires faculty, planners, and others in control of educational content to disclose all their financial relationships with ineligible companies.
+All identified conflicts of interest (COI) are thoroughly vetted and mitigated according to PIM policy.
+PIM is committed to providing its learners with high quality accredited continuing education activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of an ineligible company.

 Planners and Managers: The PIM planners and managers, Trace Hutchison, PharmD, Samantha Mattiucci, PharmD, CHCP, Judi Smelker-Mitchek, MBA, MSN, RN, and Jan Schultz, MSN, RN, CHCP have nothing to disclose.

 Fees for participating and receiving CME credit for this activity are as posted on The ObG Project website.
-During the period from through , participants must read the learning objectives and faculty disclosures and study the educational activity.
+During the period from 3/31/2022 through 3/31/2024, participants must read the learning objectives and faculty disclosures and study the educational activity.

-If you wish to receive acknowledgment for completing this activity, please complete the post-test and evaluation.
-Upon registering and successfully completing the post-test with a score of 100% and the activity evaluation, your certificate will be made available immediately.
+If you wish to receive acknowledgment for completing this activity, please complete the test and evaluation.
+Upon registering and successfully completing the test with a score of 100% and the activity evaluation, your certificate will be made available immediately.

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and The ObG Project.
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.